 Calendar time can look so cute, so perfect, and so inviting for learning and… completely flop.
 Actually, that can happen with anything we present to children!
-In an effort to help children understand the days of the week and the months of the year in an age appropriate way, Jamie (from Play to Learn Preschool) and I, came up with this calendar.
+In an effort to help children understand the days of the week and the months of the year in an age appropriate way, Jamie (from Play to Learn Preschool) and I came up with this calendar.
 It’s a perfect first calendar for the home, and of course it’s an ideal addition to your preschool curriculum!

 Jamie is the master artist of this — she has a way with making everything look beautiful.
-We talked about it and have been working on this for a very long time, and when I saw it all put together, I was completely blown away!
+We talked about it and have been working on this for a very long time, and when I saw it all put together I was completely blown away!
 Our goal was to provide a way for children to start understanding time in a developmentally appropriate way.
 Some teachers are not even permitted to use a calendar in a preschool classroom.
 I know about this first hand because I worked in a program where the calendar was taboo.
 I do believe that we can start teaching about time in ways that are relevant and meaningful to children, even when they are not ready for a full blown calendar.
 This is why Jamie and I came up with this.
 We hope you love it as much as we do!

 Years ago, I began to start changing my teaching methods when it came to the calendar.
 I noticed that even after weeks and months of talking about calendar concepts there were many blank faces among the room.
 The children just weren’t getting it.
 I was always leading calendar, even after constant repetition.
 After years of dragging children through the calendar time process, I turned calendar it into an interactive center on my easel.
 They loved coming up to the calendar and matching the numbers.
 I wrote an entire post about this called Making Calendar Time Meaningful.
 Now we have taken this to the next level!